Cycle and lorry danger awareness training

-These courses will take place at our depot in Fulham from 8am to 4pm including a free lunch (sandwiches and soft drinks).
+Dates subject to change.
+These courses normally take place at our depot in Fulham from 8am to 4pm including a free lunch (sandwiches and soft drinks).
 Full details will be given at time of booking.

 Courses are open to all LGV and bus drivers working in London, and van drivers working under TfL contracts where this training is mandatory.

 Phone 020 8753 3344 with your credit/debit card ready to make your booking.
 Or email firstname.lastname@example.org if you need further details.

 All H&F lorry drivers (eg refuse collectors) have completed this course.

 We are supporting a London-wide scheme to make our roads safer.
 Signage will be installed at the boundaries of the scheme.